ramsundharVenkadesan/CliniClarity/docs/README.md

 * **Ramsundhar:** Cloud Architecture and Agentic AI

 ## Technical Appendix

-#### Orchestration: LangChain & Agentic Logic
+### Orchestration: LangChain & Agentic Logic
-To manage the complex ReAct (Reasoning and Acting) loop, we utilize LangChain as the core orchestration framework.
-This allows us to move beyond simple chat interfaces into autonomous problem-solving.
+To manage the complex clinical reasoning required for healthcare, CliniClarity utilizes **LangGraph** as its core orchestration framework.
+This allows the system to move beyond linear chains into a robust, cyclic state machine.
-* **State Management:** LangChain manages the conversational memory and the "state" of the research assistant, ensuring that follow-up questions maintain the context of the initial medical report.
+* **State Management:** Every interaction is managed as a discrete state within the graph.
+This ensures that the context from the initial PDF ingestion remains persistent and immutable throughout the follow-up research phase.
-* **Tool Binding:** We use LangChain to bind the Tavily Search API and PubMed as executable tools that the LLM can "decide" to call when internal context from the vector store is insufficient.
-* **Prompt Engineering:** LangChain templates are used to enforce the Thinking -> Action -> Observation cycle, preventing the model from providing unverified medical advice by strictly defining its persona as a "Research Librarian".
+* **Self-Correction Loop:** The graph includes conditional edges that route responses through a DeepEval node.
+If the "Faithfulness" score falls below a specific threshold, the state is routed back to the reasoning engine for refinement, preventing hallucinations before they reach the UI.
+* **Native Tool Calling:** Unlike traditional ReAct loops that parse raw text, we utilize Native JSON Tool Calling.
+This forces the model to interact with external systems (like PubMed) using strictly typed schemas, significantly reducing the risk of tool-hijacking and parsing errors.

+---

-#### Infrastructure as Code (IaC): Terraform
+### Infrastructure as Code (IaC): Terraform
-To ensure the product can be deployed reliably across different environments (Dev, QA, Production), the entire AWS architecture is managed via Terraform.
+To ensure the product can be deployed reliably across different environments (Dev, QA, Production), the entire AWS architecture is managed via **Terraform.**
-* **Reproducibility:** Every component—from S3 buckets and Lambda functions to OpenSearch Serverless collections—is defined in declarative .tf files.
-* **Security Configuration:** Terraform is used to manage strict IAM roles and policies, ensuring the "Principle of Least Privilege" is applied to the data redaction pipeline.
-* **Scalability:** By using Terraform modules, we can quickly scale the Bedrock Knowledge Bases and vector indices as the volume of processed medical documents grows.
-#### Core AWS Services
-* **AWS Bedrock:** Provides access to high-performance models like Claude Sonnet and Nova Pro via a serverless API, reducing the overhead of managing specialized AI hardware.
-* **OpenSearch Serverless:** Serves as our vector database, storing embeddings of patient reports for sub-second retrieval during the RAG phase.
-* **Lambda & S3 Event Notifications:** Automates the lifecycle of a document; the moment a PDF hits the `/INPUT` bucket, a Lambda triggers the redaction and subsequent ingestion jobs.
-* **Comprehend Medical:** An NLP service specifically tuned to detect Protected Health Information (PHI) within clinical text, forming the backbone of our HIPAA compliance strategy.
+* **Hardened Network Architecture:** Terraform defines a multi-tier VPC with strictly isolated private subnets.
+This ensures that the reasoning agent and sensitive ingestion nodes have zero public ingress, effectively creating a "walled garden" for patient data.
+* **Resource Reproducibility:** Every component—from the Pinecone vector indices to the compute instances running the FastMCP server—is defined in declarative `.tf` files, allowing for rapid, audited deployments across staging and production environments.
+* **Least Privilege IAM:** Access to the Gemini API and vector store is managed through scoped IAM roles, ensuring that each node in the graph only has the specific permissions required for its task.

+---

+## Core System Components
+* **Gemini 3 Flash:** Serves as the high-speed reasoning engine, selected for its massive context window and native support for asynchronous tool calling.

+* **FastMCP (Model Context Protocol):** Orchestrates the connection between the LLM and the National Library of Medicine.
+By running PubMed as a standalone MCP server, we decouple the knowledge retrieval logic from the core application.

+* **Microsoft Presidio:** A localized PII/PHI redaction engine that identifies and scrubs 18+ types of sensitive identifiers at the point of ingestion, ensuring HIPAA "Safe Harbor" compliance without sending raw data to the cloud.

+* **Pinecone:** A high-performance vector database that stores the anonymized embeddings of clinical reports, enabling sub-second Retrieval-Augmented Generation (RAG).

+* **DeepEval:** A specialized testing framework used to objectively audit the agent's output.
+It acts as the final "clinical auditor," measuring the factual alignment between the generated summary and the source medical records.